Describe Your Leadership Style

 - Impressing the big boss so much that he wants other departments to follow the candidate’s approach

 Tip: It’s nice to have some specific numbers (freeing up 8+ hours per week), but the anecdotal results are equally impressive in this example.
 The fact that the candidate’s boss “stole” the idea for other departments shows it was a real success.

-More Tips for Handling Behavioral Questions About Leadership
+More Tips for Handling Leadership Interview Questions

-1. Choose a Strong Example:
+1. Choose a Strong Example

 - Select an example that really shows off your leadership skills.
 Don’t settle for a weak example (“I was the leader for my group project and everything went okay for the most part.”)

 - Customize the example if you can.
 Review the job description carefully and identify the type of leadership skills required for the role.
 Often, the desired leadership capabilities are spelled right out in the job description.
 One position may require managing a large team and another may be looking for someone who can take initiative.